Certified Legal Video Specialist (CLVS)

-- As an CLVS, you'll participate in NCRA's continuing education program.
+- As a CLVS, you will participate in NCRA's continuing education program.
 CLVSs are required to earn 1.0 Continuing Education Unit (CEU), the equivalent of 10 hours of approved seminar time, per three-year CEU cycle.
-PLEASE NOTE: CLVSs are NOT eligible for Professional Development Credits (PDCs).
-To understand the difference between CEUs and PDCs, visit our Continuing Education page.

 - CLVS certification is maintained with the one of the following annual renewals: